rusty-raven/bigspring/content/english/faq/_index.md

 title: Frequently Asked Questions
 ---
 {{< faq "How do I provide data for analysis?" >}}
-To use the dashboard select 'CSV File Upload' function just above the dashboard application on the Dashboard page.
-Steps to [get started](getstarted) provides additional detail to help with data format questions.
+To use the dashboard select the 'CSV File Upload' function just above the dashboard application on the Dashboard page.
+The Steps to [get started](getstarted) page provides additional detail to help with data format questions.

 A template file with the data format expected by the dashboard is available for [download](files/MYPORTFOLIO.zip).
 Edit the template with your data and uploaded via the CSV File Upload function.